This isn’t news to Sydneysiders, but did y’all know how good the hikes in Sydney are?

 Malabar National Park is situated on the headland between Maroubra Beach and Malabar Beach and just a few years ago, the Boora Point walking track opened up to the public there.
 It’s a nice little track that goes along the sandstone cliffs and inland through bush before emerging at Boora Point, the heart of the headland.

 Parts of the track have boardwalk installed, which makes for some fairly comfortable walking.
 If you’re feeling extra adventurous, you can veer off-track and look for the old batteries, tramline, and underground tunnels – they’re inland from Boora Point.
-And as with several of the other Sydney coastal walks, there’s a good chance you’ll spot some whales offshore during winter months.
+And as with several of the other coastal bush walks in Sydney, there’s a good chance you’ll spot some whales offshore during winter months.

 Note that this track is closed on Saturdays as well as the third Sunday of the month, when the rifle range is in use.